healthcare-and-life-sciences/epic-in-basket/README.md

 ### Pre-Install Configuration Steps:

-1. Add
-2. Add
+EHR Pre-Installation Steps:
+* Confirm that your endpoint is configured such that the following APIs are active - for full reference, please refer to the fhir.epic.com API documentation.
+   * api/FHIR/R4/Encounter (Search)
+   * api/FHIR/R4/Practitioner (Search and Read)
+   * api/FHIR/R4/Appointment (Search)
+* Confirm that your Epic system has the following HL7v2 Interfaces active:
+   * MDM T02
+   * ADT01

+Salesforce Pre-Installation Steps:
+* Ensure your Salesforce Health Cloud org has OmniStudio installed - either the Vlocity HINS package or Core OmniStudio.
+   * To verify installation, please navigate to Setup > Installed Packages > OmniStudio.
+* Enable Identity Provider according to these steps: https://help.salesforce.com/s/articleView?id=sf.identity_provider_enable.htm&type=5

-#### Install the Data Pack
+#### Install the Accelerator

-1. Follow the download steps presented on the Accelerate HLS website for this Accelerator.
+* Follow the download steps in the "Download Now" flow presented on the HLS Accelerators website for this Accelerator which downloads the following GitHub repository on your machine:

-2. 1.
-Alternatively, you may download the Data Pack folder in the following GitHub repository: **[INSERT REPO LINK]**
+   * Unzip the resulting .zip file which is downloaded to your machine.
+   * Open the “OmniStudio” folder

-3. Then, complete the following steps to import them into your Salesforce org.
+* Install the DataPack into your org.

-4. 1.
-To Import, in your destination Salesforce org, Click on **App Launcher** → Search for '**OmniStudio DataPacks**' and click on it.
+   * In Salesforce, click on App Launcher → Search for "OmniStudio DataPacks" and click on it.
-   2. Click on '**Installed**' and on the right side click on '**Import from**'.
+   * Click on "Installed" > Import > From File
-   3. Select '**From File**' - When the window opens, select the Data Pack file that you downloaded and stored on your machine.
-Click '**Install**'.
+   * When the window opens, select the .json file identified in the previous step.
+Click "Open" then click 'Next' 3 times.
-   4. When prompted to Activate the OmniScript, choose **Not Now**.
+   * When prompted, click "Activate Now".

 ### Post-Install Configuration Steps: